Jelly Bean was running 59.1% of Android devices in December

 posted on Jan 12, 2014, 4:40 AM 0

 Just admit it you don't know what your talking about!

+Are you drunk? iOS doesn't even have widgets.
+And the notification center in iOS 7 is copied from android.
 Have you ever seen android in smart TV, NASA satelite, car entertainment system, and even oven?
 That's the beauty of android.

 Its sad how a bunch of developers and hackers at XDA can get the latest version running in a matter of weeks to couple months, but billion dollar companies take forever to update.

+I've had four android phones.
+The only reason I haven't rooted the latest (LG G2) is because it's only a week.
 It is true that xda has later versions of android on devices first, but it isn't as stable as OEM's updates.
 And plus xda versions don't have the manufacturer over lay.
 That is what makes then update that quick.

 Believe it or not, it is actually the retarded carriers that hold it back.
 I remember in my S3 days, my friend who got his S3 from Saudi got his update to Jelly bean almost a year before I did on my Canadian S3.

+There's something to be said for the longevity of Gingerbread devices, since four years after it was released it's still on one out of five Android devices hitting the Play Store.
 A study said that there should have been about 800 million active Android devices by the end of December.
 Taking that number and applying it to the 1.4 percent of Kitkat devices means that there are conceivably up to 11 million devices running Kitkat.
 Considering that Nexus and Motorola devices are pretty much the only ones that have Kitkat yet, this is potentially very exciting.

 Gingerbread debuted in February of 2011, so it's been less than 3 years, but your point still stands.